 Tutorial: Create and use disks with Virtual Machine Scale Set with the Azure CLI

-Virtual Machine Scale Sets use disks to store the VM instance's operating system, applications, and data.
+Virtual Machine Scale Sets use disks to store the Virtual Machine (VM) instance's operating system, applications, and data.
 As you create and manage a scale set, it's important to choose a disk size and configuration appropriate to the expected workload.
 This tutorial covers how to create and manage VM disks.
-In this tutorial you learn about:
+In this tutorial, you learn about:

 • OS disks and temporary disks